dougaandrade/desafio-smart-fit/README.md

 - Filter units by operating period
 - Filter units by Structure (Mask, Bathrooms, Changing Room, Drinking Fountain)
 - Validate to show correct icons according to status
+- Validation of login with local storage

 ### Organizations

 - SOLID Principles
-- Application of the FACADE patern design
+- Application based on design patterns
-- Service component (API Requests)
 - Fragmentation of Components (Code Maintainability)
+- Code clean

 ### ⚙️ How to Execute